-The Premier of NSW has established Premier's Priorities to shape the work of State agencies.
+The Premier's Priorities shape the work of State agencies.
 Two of these are relevant for the planning of Frenchs Forest as a leafy, green place:

 - 'Greener public spaces' increasing the proportion of homes in urban areas within 10 minutes' walk of quality green, open and public space by 10 per cent by 2023 - 'Greening our city' increasing the tree canopy and green cover across Greater Sydney by planting one million trees by 2022.